StoneT2000/Dimensions/README.md

 This is all written in [TypeScript](https://www.typescriptlang.org/)

-First install all necessary packages with
+First install all necessary packages and pull necessary docker images for testing with

 ```
 npm install
+./pulla_test_docker_images.sh
 ```

 Start development by running